If you’re looking to get massively more client referrals, today’s post is just for you.

 - Jennie has a very senior position in one of the world’s best known tech companies.
 When Jennie talks, people listen.
-And she’s telling her friends about the app, too.

 - This is happening because the product significantly exceeded our expectations.
 Neither of us have been paid in any way to promote the product.
 We’re simply customers, sharing something with our friends because it’s share-worthy.

 In business, every person we connect with has an expectation of us and our industry.
 They know what they expect.
 When we meet their expectation, we achieve the baseline.
 The minimum required.
 Unremarkable and certainly not worth talking about.

 However, when we significantly exceed expectations, we break their preconceptions.
 It jolts them!
 This is sometimes called the wow factor.
 And it has a powerful impact.

 - The way people feel about us dramatically improves.
 All activity is preceded by feelings.
 Including the decision to buy from us, hire us and tell their friends about us.

 - The experience that exceeded their expectations becomes a story.
 When we give people a story worth sharing, they spread the word.